ScottyThePilot/hoi4_province_editor/README.md

 This program is not a complete replacement for MapGen, it is intended to be used to edit a map you have already generated with MapGen, or for making tweaks to an already complete map.

+Please make backups of your maps before using HOI4PE, and regularly while using HOI4PE.

 ![Province Map Mode](images/hoi4pe_color.png)
 ![Terrain Map Mode](images/hoi4pe_terrain.png)